felangel/bloc/docs/flutterbloccoreconcepts.md

 See `BlocListener` if you want to "do" anything in response to state changes such as navigation, showing a dialog, etc...

-If the bloc parameter is omitted, `BlocBuilder` will automatically perform a lookup using `BlocProvider` and the current `BuildContext`.
+If the cubit parameter is omitted, `BlocBuilder` will automatically perform a lookup using `BlocProvider` and the current `BuildContext`.

 [bloc_builder.dart](_snippets/flutter_bloc_core_concepts/bloc_builder.dart.md ':include')